The Legal System > Civil vs Criminal Court Systems

 How This Appears in SQE1 Questions

-Examiners test this distinction repeatedly, often embedding it within other topics.
-Questions frequently test the standard of proof—presenting a scenario and asking which standard applies.
+SQE1 questions may test this distinction repeatedly, often embedding it within other topics.
+Questions may test the standard of proof—presenting a scenario and asking which standard applies.
 A common trap is applying the criminal standard to a civil case or vice versa.
 Questions also test whether you can identify the correct court for a particular type of case and the correct terminology.
 Watch for crossover scenarios—such as a claim for damages arising out of a criminal assault—where both systems may be engaged but operate independently.

 Quick Example Scenario